A Newsletter for Friends of the Library

 Throughout his life as a member of many bird clubs, Kevin gathered and purchased a remarkable collection of colorful and informative books on birds.
 Their content ranged from bird care and feeding to the habits and habitats of many different species from around the world, including grassland birds, waterfowl, tropical birds, song birds, and birds of prey (his favorite).
 Kevin pursued his interest in birding in many places, and he made an annual pilgrimage to Hawk Ridge, as a member of Friends of Hawk Ridge, to see the fall migration.

-The ornithology books added to the UMD Library collection will have bookplates placed in them in memory of Kevin Brooks.
+The ornithology books added to the Library collection will have bookplates placed in them in memory of Kevin Brooks.

 Surveying for Service Quality

-As the UMD Library plans for the future, we are seeking to understand the perceptions and expectations of our users so that we can provide the services that meet their needs.
+As the Library plans for the future, we are seeking to understand the perceptions and expectations of our users so that we can provide the services that meet their needs.

 In October, the Library conducted a LibQUAL Survey, a North American effort led by the Association of Research Libraries to measure library service quality.
 The survey targeted three key aspects of library services: (1) Affect of Service, (2) Information Control, and (3) Library as Place.
 Altogether, 1,497 UMD Library constituents participated in the survey, of which there were 1,061 undergraduate students, 144 graduate students, 162 faculty members, and 130 staff members.

-The survey results show that the library has met the overall expectations of its users.
+The survey results show that the Library has met the overall expectations of its users.

 In the results, no findings of “perceived less than minimum or “perceived greater than desired” were noted.
 UMD Library was rated as “perceived greater than minimum” or “perceived less than desired” by its users in the three areas surveyed.

 In addition, we received 483 comments through the survey.
-The majority of the comments were positive about the library, including praise for individual librarians and for the comfortable and quiet study areas.
+The majority of the comments were positive about the Library, including praise for individual librarians and for the comfortable and quiet study areas.
 There were also requests from students for more group study rooms, and from faculty, requests for more information resources.

-Looking at the big picture, we do see some gaps between what our users perceive and what they desire regarding our library services.
-The UMD Library will further analyze the data collected through the survey and make concerted efforts to enhance targeted areas with a view to providing even better services to our users.
+Looking at the big picture, we do see some gaps between what our users perceive and what they desire regarding our library services. the Library will further analyze the data collected through the survey and make concerted efforts to enhance targeted areas with a view to providing even better services to our users.

 REFERENCE LEADER RETIRES

 Kathryn Wagnild Fuller, head of Reference Services, retired at the end of summer 2008, with plans to spend more time with family and to pursue her many other interests.
 Kathryn grew up in Minneapolis and graduated from the University of Minnesota.
 She went on to receive her master’s in Library Science and a doctorate in History from Indiana University.
 Kathryn’s first job as an academic librarian was at San Diego State University in 1969.
-After working in academic and law libraries in California and Texas, she came to the UMD Library in 1997 as Archivist and Government Documents Librarian, two years later took on the role of Social Sciences Librarian, and finally became head of Reference Services in 2002.
+After working in academic and law libraries in California and Texas, she came to the Library in 1997 as Archivist and Government Documents Librarian, two years later took on the role of Social Sciences Librarian, and finally became head of Reference Services in 2002.

 While at UMD, she served on the Educational Policy Committee for three years; during two of which she was liaison to the Liberal Education Committee.

-Her many contributions to the library were celebrated at an afternoon reception in the rotunda reading room on August 6, with faculty members expressing their heartfelt gratefulness for all of her help through the years.
+Her many contributions to the Library were celebrated at an afternoon reception in the rotunda reading room on August 6, with faculty members expressing their heartfelt gratefulness for all of her help through the years.

 Kathryn will now make her home in San Diego, and she plans to focus her energies on water issues at global and local levels, especially those aimed at saving and enhancing rivers and ensuring drinking water for all.
 She also plans to be involved with history-related projects.